Emmanuel Coppey

 violin

-Emmanuel Coppey is a French violinist and Artist in Residence at the Fondation Singer-Polignac in Paris.
-He is also a City Music Foundation artist, a member of the Ensemble Modern Academy in Frankfurt, and an Artiste en Résidence at the Queen Elisabeth Music Chapel.
-Emmanuel has performed as soloist and chamber musician alongside Jérémie Rhorer, Vahan Mardirossian, Rachel Podger, Alexei Ogrintchouk, and Christopher Warren-Green, and has collaborated with Nelson Goerner, Augustin Dumay, and Bertrand Chamayou at major chamber music festivals.
+Emmanuel Coppey is a French violinist and artist-in-residence at the Singer-Polignac Foundation in Paris.
+He is also a City Music Foundation, member of the Ensemble Modern Academy in Frankfurt and an artist-in-residence at the Queen Elisabeth Music Chapel.
+Emmanuel has performed as a soloist and chamber musician alongside Jérémie Rhorer, Vahan Mardirossian, Rachel Podger, Alexei Ogrintchouk and Christopher Warren-Green, and has collaborated with Nelson Goerner, Augustin Dumay and Bertrand Chamayou at major chamber music festivals.
 His repertoire spans from Bach to contemporary works, with a particular focus on composers such as Beethoven, Bartók, Brahms, Ravel, and Debussy.
-He performs on a 1735 Guarnerius violin, generously loaned by the Guttman Collection.